SAFETY PROCEDURE GUIDE

 How BS 7671 Supports Safe Isolation

-A main linked switch or linked circuit-breaker shall be provided as near as practicable to the origin of every installation, as a means of switching the supply on load and as a means of isolation.
-A main switch intended for operation by ordinary persons (for example in a household installation) shall interrupt both live conductors of a single-phase supply.
+462.1.201A main linked switch or linked circuit-breaker shall be provided as near as practicable to the origin of every installation as a means of switching the supply on load and as a means of isolation.
+A main switch intended for operation by ordinary persons, for example in a household installation, shall interrupt both live conductors of a single-phase supply.

-Every circuit shall be provided with a means of isolation for all live conductors, except as detailed in Regulation 461.2.
-A group of circuits may be isolated by a common means where the service conditions allow it.
+462.2Every circuit shall be provided with isolation means for all live conductors, except as detailed in Regulation 461.2.
+Provision may be made for isolating a group of circuits by a common means if the service conditions allow this.

-Devices for isolation shall be designed and/or installed to prevent unintentional or inadvertent closure.
-The examples given are: located within a lockable space or enclosure; padlocking; or located adjacent to the associated equipment.
+462.3Devices for isolation shall be designed and/or installed so as to prevent unintentional or inadvertent closure.
+The examples given are: located within a lockable space or lockable enclosure; padlocking; located adjacent to the associated equipment.

-Where residual electrical energy may be present, suitable means shall be provided for its discharge, with a warning label indicating the discharge time before the enclosure can be safely opened where relevant.
+462.4Where residual electrical energy is potentially present, suitable means shall be provided for its discharge, with a warning label giving the discharge time before the enclosure can be safely opened where relevant.

 09 · Safety Procedure Guide